is a hydrocodone/oxycodone overdose?

 - multiple prescriptions

 - increased forgetfulness

-Long-term abuse of prescription painkillers can cause severe medical complications, which become even more dangerous when you drink alcohol or combine prescription medications with other drugs.
+become even more dangerous when you drink alcohol or take them with other

 - slowed heart rate

 A drug overdose requires emergency medical treatment.
 Doctors may use a drug

 (naloxone) if breathing is very slow or not deep.
 This may also be used if